Confusion over fate of US migrant children

 The New York Times reported that Gene Hamilton, a counsellor to Attorney General Jeff Sessions, mentioned an "implementation phase".

-An official for a division of the US Department of Health said there would be no special effort made to reunite families already separated due to the "zero tolerance" policy.
+But an official for a division of the US Department of Health said no special effort would be made to reunite families already separated due to the "zero tolerance" policy.

 Ken Wolfe was speaking for the Administration of Children and Families (ACF), which oversees where children are placed after they are separated from their parents.